BontaVlad/DjangoKeyhole/README.md

 # DjangoKeyhole

 DjangoKeyhole is a Django addon that adds an image crop widget to the standard ImageField.
-The actual cropping is done by the wonderful jquery cropping library [cropit](http://scottcheng.github.io/cropit/)
+The actual cropping is done by the wonderful jquery cropping library [cropit](http://scottcheng.github.io/cropit/).
+Now the implementation destroys the original image but future versions might support non-destructive cropping.

   - quick and easy instalation
   - no external dependencyes